 According to the provisions of the Company's Articles of Association, the Board of Directors consists of a minimum of five to a maximum of nine members who are appointed by the Shareholders' Meeting in ordinary session (which determines their number within these limits) for a period of no longer than three years.
-Directors may be re-elected after their term of office expires.

-Pursuant to current legislation, all directors must possess (i) the requisites of integrity required of the statutory auditors of listed companies and corporate officers at banks and (ii) the requirements of professionalism called for by bank representatives (1).
-Furthermore, directors must possess additional strict requisites of integrity envisaged under Article 14.3 of the Company's Articles of Association.
+Pursuant to current legislation, all directors must possess (i) the requisites of integrity required of the statutory auditors of list-ed companies and corporate officers at banks and (ii) the requirements of professionalism called for by bank representatives1.
+Furthermore, directors must possess additional strict requisites of integrity envisaged under article 14.3 of the Company's Articles of Association.

-^{1.} Please note that, from the next renewal of the Board of Directors, directors must also meet the new requisites and suitability requirements for the performance of the role of bank representatives, as defined in detail by the Decree of the Italian Ministry of the Economy and Finance no. 169 of 23 November 2020.
+^{1.} It should be noted that - as of the next renewal of the board of directors, which will be resolved upon by the ordinary shareholders' meeting convened for May 8, 2023 - the directors will also have to meet the new requirements and eligibility criteria for the performance of the duties of corporate officers of banks, as defined in detail in Decree no. 169 of the Ministry of Economy and Finance of November 23, 2020.